winghojackyli/vercel-chatgpt-clone/README.md

 4. Create an account with OpenAI and obtain an API key.

-5. Configure your API key by adding it to a `.env.local` file in the project root directory:
+5. Configure your API key by adding it to a `.env` file in the project root directory:

    ```
    OPENAI_API_KEY=your-api-key-here